 All eFiling for the courts and case types listed below is not mandatory unless so indicated.

-eFiling for small claims and summary process cases is mandatory for attorneys but optional for self-represented litigants; eFiling for supplementary process cases is optional for all filers.
+eFiling for small claims and summary process case types is mandatory for attorneys, but optional for self-represented litigants.

 Which Trial Court forms can be eFiled?